Blosc/bcolz/doc/reference.rst

     Returns:
       out : carray object
         The outcome of the expression.
-You can taylor the properties of this carray by passing additional arguments supported by carray constructor in `kwargs`.
+You can tailor the properties of this carray by passing additional arguments supported by carray constructor in `kwargs`.